linsinan1995/Max-flow-min-cut/README.md

 ./test
 ```

-If you don't want to generate GraphViz scripts, comment out `add_definitions( -DGRAPHVIZ )` in CMakeLists.txt,
+If you don't want to generate GraphViz scripts(save an amount of time), comment out `add_definitions( -DGRAPHVIZ )` in CMakeLists.txt.
-which takes an amount of time.

 ## 1.2.GCC